Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Results

 \section{Results}

 Following our parameter space scan and model selection (\refsec\ref{sec:scan_and_selection}), we find five families of scenarios with the required flat SED behaviour.
-For these, we find four photon emission channels to be dominant: \begin{enumerate} \item synchrotron radiation of primary injected electrons, relevant for all scenarios \item inverse Compton up-scattered synchrotron radiation of primary injected electrons \item proton-proton induced cascade emission: $\pi^0$ decay photons at high energies, synchrotron radiation of secondary electrons/positrons at low energies \item photo-pion induced cascade emission, i.e. synchrotron radiation of secondary electrons/positrons \end{enumerate} This leads to five conceptually different types of flat scenarios: \ssc, \extsyn, \psyn, \ppcasc, and \pgcasc.
-We summarise the properties, advantages, and problems of these scenarios in \reftab\ref{tab:summary}, and discuss a representative parameter set for each scenario in the following sections.
+For these, we find four photon-emission channels to be dominant: \begin{enumerate} \item synchrotron radiation of primary injected electrons, relevant for all scenarios \item inverse Compton up-scattered synchrotron radiation of primary injected electrons \item proton-proton induced cascade emission: $\pi^0$ decay photons at high energies, synchrotron radiation of secondary electrons/positrons at low energies \item photo-pion induced cascade emission, i.e. synchrotron radiation of secondary electrons/positrons \end{enumerate} This leads to five conceptually different types of flat scenarios: \ssc, \extsyn, \psyn, \ppcasc, and \pgcasc.
+We summarise the properties, advantages, and problems of these scenarios in \reftab\ref{tab:summary} and discuss a representative parameter set for each scenario in the following sections.
+For the sake of comparability, the y-range (energy flux) is kept the same in the figures of all scenarios.